gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 - lang (optional): de (default) or fr (there is no description of layers in other language available in geoadmin for now)
 - query: the query string
 - cb (optional): the name of the callback funtion
+- format (optional): JSON format returned by the services.
+Per default, it returns HTML content. 'raw' returns all the properties in JSON format

 Example: http://api.geo.admin.ch/bodsearch/search?lang=de&query=moor